preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 .. image:: omnia-feed-likes-v7-ex.png

-A user can like a News Article by selecting the hearth.
+A user can like a news article by selecting the hearth.
 To add a comment, the user scrolls down to the end of the article.

 .. image:: omnia-feed-add-comment-v7-ex.png